Hip-hop fashion: Bling

 In the mid-to-late 1990s, platinum replaced gold as the metal of choice in hip hop fashion.
 Artists and fans alike wore platinum (or silver-colored) jewelry, often embedded with diamonds.
 Juvenile and The Hot Boys were largely responsible for this trend.
 Platinum fronts also became popular; Cash Money Records executive/rapper Brian "Baby" Williams has an entire mouthful of permanent platinum teeth.
 Others have fashioned grills, removable metal jeweled teeth coverings.

 With the advent of the jewelry culture, the turn-of-the-century-established luxury brands made inroads into the hip hop market, with brands like Gucci, Louis Vuitton and 212 Diamond City making appearances in hip hop videos and films.

-Modern (2000s–2010s)
+Modern (2000s–2020s)

+Hip-hop fashion from the 1980s to 2011 has undergone numerous changes, with new trends emerging and old trends resurfacing.
+Some of the most popular styles during this period include snapbacks, sportswear, basketball and skateboarding shoes, hoodies, piercings in one or both ears, leather jackets, sleeveless shirts, polo shirts, baggy pants, bikini tops, crop tops, tube tops, tank tops, factory tracksuits, and cropped T-shirts.
+These items of clothing have become iconic in hip-hop culture, with many artists and fans incorporating them into their personal style.

+Streetwear

 In the 1990s and beyond, many hip hop artists and executives started their own fashion labels and clothing lines.
 Notable examples include Wu-Tang Clan (Wu-Wear), Pharrell (Billionaire Boys Club/Ice Cream), Nelly (Vokal and Apple Bottom Jeans), Russell Simmons (Phat Farm), Kimora Lee Simmons (Baby Phat), Diddy (Sean John and Enyce), T.I.
-(AKOO), Damon Dash and Jay-Z (Rocawear), 50 Cent (G-Unit Clothing), Eminem (Shady Limited), 2Pac (Makaveli Branded), OutKast (OutKast Clothing), Lil Wayne (Trukfit), and Kanye West (Yeezy).
+(AKOO), Damon Dash and Jay-Z (Rocawear), 50 Cent (G-Unit Clothing), Eminem (Shady Limited), 2Pac (Makaveli Branded), OutKast (OutKast Clothing), Lil Wayne (Trukfit), Young Thug (Sp5der), and Kanye West (Yeezy).

 Up-and-coming urban clothing lines have dominated the fashion in the hip hop genre.
 Skinny jeans also came into style in part due to New Boyz' jerk dance from the song "You're a Jerk".